-Religious Education begins in our Early Years Curriculum, where pupils explore and celebrate a wide variety of festivals and celebrations throughout the year.
-They also develop an understanding that not everyone within Britain, or the world, follow the same faith.
+Religious Education begins with our Early Years Foundation Stage Curriculum, where pupils explore and celebrate a wide variety of festivals and celebrations throughout the year.
+They also develop an understanding that not everyone within the United Kingdom, or the world, follow the same faith.